 The course is designed to provide students with knowledge of the theories of psychoanalysis which can be used in a study of visual arts.
-The theories to be studied include Carl Gustave using sinctions. of the archetypes.
-Sigmund Freudis psychoanalytic explanations of motivation, and feminist critiques of psychoanalysis.
+The theories to be studied include Carl Gustave Jung's notions of the archetypes, Sigmund Freud's psychoanalytic explanations of motivation, and feminist critiques of psychoanalysis.
 These theories are applied to an interpretation of dream images, popular visual culture and fine art.
 Issues addressed include the meaning of dreams, sexuality and difference, personality development and spirituality.